Luca-spopo/Luca-spopo.github.io/aboutme.md

 San Andreas that provides hooks to alter every aspect of gameplay.
 I joined one of the roleplay servers and then there is a long, tangential story of how I ended up leading an online clan (Which is somehow still alive), and then become a moderator, and a Lua programmer.
-As a staff member on an online persistent world multiplayer server with lots of rivals, I learnt a lot about administration, networking, databases, software architecture, project management, bug tracking, hacking, crisis management and damage control.
+As a staff member on an online persistent world multiplayer server with lots of rivals, I learned a lot about administration, networking, databases, software architecture, project management, bug tracking, hacking, crisis management and damage control.
 I also fell in love with Lua, which is still my language of choice.

 Fast forward a few years and the 11th grade school curriculum introduced me to (a very old standard of) C++.
 Working on a lower level of abstraction really cleared my concepts about computers.
-It made me appriciate and fully understand higher level features such as closures, type systems, runtime checking, complex types being abstracted as objects, garbage collection, and all those things under the hood.
+It made me appreciate and fully understand higher level features such as closures, type systems, runtime checking, complex types being abstracted as objects, garbage collection, and all those things under the hood.

 Around the same time, I first started using Linux.
-I learnt basic bash scripting and set up tiny (but useful) scripts that used cron to send my Minecraft server's IP to a list of friends (Before I knew how easy setting up a DDNS was), or remotely used the webcam to make sure things are still OK in the house while we were on vacation.
-The scripts were barely a few dozen lines long, thanks to the plathora of wonderful tools and abstractions available, but the experience of gluing them together and applying them to real world problems was very educational.
+I learned basic bash scripting and set up tiny (but useful) scripts that used cron to send my Minecraft server's IP to a list of friends (Before I knew how easy setting up a DDNS was), or remotely used the webcam to make sure things are still OK in the house while we were on vacation.
+The scripts were barely a few dozen lines long, thanks to the plethora of wonderful tools and abstractions available, but the experience of gluing them together and applying them to real world problems was very educational.
 Eventually I would start browsing the [Arch wiki](https://wiki.archlinux.org/) and pick up all sorts of Linux trivia.

-After that I entered college, and that is where this story `yeild`s.
+After that I entered college, and that is where this story `yield`s.
 I have met some amazing people here.
 My roommates are a math/physics buff + mad guitarist Arjit Seth, and writing prodigy + very sane guitarist Rahul Basu.
 I also networked and worked with some amazing people at [IECSE](https://www.iecsemanipal.com/).
 I spent some very memorable weeks interning with some insanely talented people at IIT Bombay under [FOSSEE](http://fossee.in/).
 I spent many sleepless nights writing code for [bakaGaijin](projects.html) and [Ash](projects.html).
-I learnt how to perfectly and crisply iron a shirt (among more technical things) during my [HP]() internship.
+I learned how to perfectly and crisply iron a shirt (among more technical things) during my [HP]() internship.
 I have also collected a lot of [anime](anime.log) at this point.

 If you actually read all of that then I applaud your patience.
 Maybe you want to read about my [creations](projects.html)?
 Or perhaps [contact me](contact.html)?
 Or have a look at a more formal and descriptive [portfolio](portfolio.html)?
 ]==]))